ouabing/MonoCore/README.md

     UI = 3,
   }

-  // PhysicsWorld for collision detection and other physics simulations public enum PhysicsWorld
+  // Define the collision category masks public enum Category
   {
+    // Must have
+    All = int.MaxValue,
+    None = 0,
+    Default = 1,

+    // Your custom values
+    Human = 1 << 1,
-    Main = 1
+    Bird = 1 << 2,
   }

   // Layer for drawing components